ankitk721/system-design/leetcode.md

 - runs a new container
 - `rm` => delete container after it exits
 - `sh -c` => run a shell command inside container

+#### FAQ
+- why is first image pull slowers?
+  - docker needs to download multi 100 MB image from DockerHub and store it in FileSystem.
+For later execution the image is already in disk and can be quickly used in container.
+  - container only does a readonly mount of the image.